 - And from this point, it's basically the end of the happy times at the Monastery.
-Right after this, Byleth undergoes their transformation into the Enlightened One, Edelgard launches her invasion on the Church, and regardless of which route you take a war that spans 5 years breaks out.
+Right after this, Byleth undergoes their transformation into the Enlightened One, Edelgard launches her invasion on the Church, and regardless of which route you take a war that spans five years breaks out.

 - If you speak with Sothis at the monastery, she offers Byleth the chance to let their feelings out.
 The screen then does a Fade to Black if you accept, implying that Byleth cried even more in her company.